 If you would like to collaborate, volunteer, or donate to our projects, please email the relevant project leader.
 However, if enquiring about volunteering or job opportunities, please ensure that you read and adhere to the following instructions carefully:

 Rimba would not be anywhere without fantastic volunteers.
 Due to the nature of our work – which tends to require either specialised technical skills or physically intensive fieldwork (or both) – we are ideally looking for skilled or experienced people who can commit for at least several months at a stretch.
 However, depending on our activities it may be occasionally possible to fit in one-off or shorter term volunteers, or perhaps work you could do from your desktop at home.
 So we assess volunteer applications on a case-by-case basis, based on current needs, situation, and the information you provide us about yourself.
 Rimba’s scientists can also provide reference letters or letters of recommendation (upon request) for successful volunteer stints.

-2) Background of yourself and interests
+1) Background of yourself and interests

 - Wherever possible, we try to work in partnership with other organisations to promote conservation within the scope of our projects.
-However, we do not have the expertise or resources to be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.
+However, we do not have the capacity or resources to be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.

 - Although we are normally unable to provide students with practical/industrial training, internship experiences or student projects to fulfill degree requirements, we will assess individual requests on a case-by-case basis to determine what fits in with our work and schedules.
 In such cases please do follow the same instructions as for prospective volunteers above.